 As if you needed any more reasons to go to Windigo Fest in Manitowoc next weekend, a local business owner is freaking out because of how evil she claims it is.

 “Jody Dubinsky, owner of Treasures in downtown Manitowoc, said this festival is darker than it seems on the surface,” Alisa M. Schafer writes for the Herald Times Reporter.
 “She became concerned when her own research turned up old Native American tales of a creature called the windigo, sometimes spelled wendigo, which eats human beings and devours their souls, particularly young children.”

-To support her claims, Dubinsky notes how the festival’s dates, October 6-7, add up to the number 13, and the parade (which is no doubt going to be awesome) will apparently be summoning the devil by going backwards down Eight Street.
+To support her claims, Dubinsky notes how the festival’s dates, October 6-7, add up to the number 13, and the parade (which is no doubt going to be awesome) will apparently be summoning the devil by going backwards down Eighth Street.

 “Dubinsky and several other Manitowoc citizens spoke against the Windigo Fest at the Sept.
 19 city council meeting, saying the festival would welcome Satan into the community,” the article continues.
 “Dubinsky said she and many others have convened for prayer meetings to pray about the festival.
 She encourages families to do their own research about the festival and make the right decision for their children.”

 We were already planning on attending what was sure to be a great Halloween festival, but we’re definitely not missing it if Satan is planning on making an appearance.